Tom van Weert

-Tom van Weert (born 7 June 1990) is a Dutch professional footballer who plays as a forward for Greek Super League club AEK Athens.
+Tom van Weert (born 7 June 1990) is a Dutch professional footballer who plays as a forward for Greek Super League club Atromitos.

 Career

 Den Bosch

-Van Weert made his debut in professional football in the Eerste Divisie (second-tier) for Den Bosch on 5 December 2008 in a match against PEC Zwolle.
+Van Weert made his debut in professional football in the Eerste Divisie for Den Bosch on 5 December 2008 in a match against PEC Zwolle.
 On 6 March 2009, he scored his first senior goal in a 7–1 win over Eindhoven.
 In the 2010–11 season he grew into a regular starter for the club.
 Van Weert suffered a serious injury during a match against Eindhoven on 28 April 2013, with the MRI scan revealing that he had torn off his anterior cruciate ligament.
 Due to this injury, he was only able to make his comeback in the play-offs of the 2013–14 season.

 Excelsior

 On 10 June 2014, Excelsior announced that they had signed van Weert on a transfer.
 At Excelsior, he took over after Lars Veldwijk who had moved to Nottingham Forest.
 He made his debut for the Rotterdam club in the first game of the season, on 9 August against NAC Breda, match which finished 1–1.
 A week later, he scored his first goal for Excelsior against Go Ahead Eagles.
 Van Weert played two seasons for Excelsior, who both years finished in fifteenth place in the Eredivisie, one place ahead of relegation.
 He contributed avoiding relegation by scoring thirteen and eleven goals, respectively, in his two seasons there.